Relational Long Short-Term Memory for Video Action Recognition: Experiments

 \subsection{Datasets}

-We conduct a series of experiments on two challenging video action recognition benchmark datasets, UCF-101~\cite{soomro2012ucf101} and HMDB-51~\cite{kuehne2011hmdb}.
+We first conduct a series of experiments on two challenging video action recognition benchmark datasets, UCF-101~\cite{soomro2012dataset} and HMDB-51~\cite{kuehne2011hmdb}.
 The UCF-101 dataset consists of 13,320 short video clips with 101 action classes.
 The HMDB-51 dataset consists of 6,766 short video clips with 51 action classes.
-There are more than 100 video clips in every action class in both datasets.
+Both datasets contain video clips of typically 5-10 seconds and have more than 100 video clips in every action class.
 For both datasets, we use the provided evaluation schema and report the mean average accuracy over 3 training/testing splits.
+We also evaluate our architecture on the more complex and large-scale Charades dataset~\cite{sigurdsson2016hollywood}.
+The Charades dataset contains 9,848 videos of daily activities with 157 action classes.
+Unlike UCF-101 and HMDB-51 datasets, Charades dataset has longer video durations (around 30 seconds on average) and more than one action is performed concurrently or sequentially in each video.
+For evaluation on Charades, a single video is assigned to multiple class labels, and the standard mean avarage precision (mAP) measure is employed as the evaluation metric.